 Cogongrass (Imperata cylindrica) is one of the world’s ten worst weeds and has already invaded 153 billion acres worldwide.
-Cogongrass is becoming established in Florida, Georgia, Alabama, Mississippi and Louisiana, and has now been found in South Carolina.
+Cogongrass is becoming established in Florida, Georgia, Alabama, Mississippi, and Louisiana and is now found in South Carolina.
 In Florida alone, it has infested one million acres, where it has displaced many native species of plants.
 Cogongrass will invade pastures, where it reduces the forage quality because its leaves are unpalatable to livestock.
 It can quickly displace other vegetation in forests and fields, including native plants that birds and small animals need for shelter and forage.

 The Means of Spread

-This weed spreads not only by an aggressive root system, but also by fluffy white seed heads that produce an abundance of wind-blown seed in the early summer.
-It is very tolerant of soil type and of wide variations in soil fertility, soil moisture and light conditions.
+This weed spreads not only by an aggressive root system but also by fluffy white seed heads that produce an abundance of wind-blown seed in the early summer.
+It is very tolerant of soil type and wide variations in soil fertility, moisture, and light conditions.

 Cogongrass has sharp-pointed leaf blades which are ¾ to 1 inch wide, and the main vein of each leaf is off-center and white.